kokkonisd/libuimg/CONTRIBUTING.md

 ## Sanity check

-Libuimg's `master` branch should work on your machine; if not, you have configured something incorrectly.
+Libuimg's `main` branch should work on your machine; if not, you have configured something incorrectly.
 Right after forking the repo and _before_ modifying anything, run a simple sanity check: tests and memory checks should build fine.

 ```text